In this section

 Classified Land Drainage in the Selwyn District

 The primary function of a land drainage network is to drain land.
 In some areas the drains also receive and convey stormwater from the townships.
 Many areas of the District are extremely flat and flooding and surface ponding can occur during and after heavy rainfall.
+The classified land drainage schemes help drain the land following these events.

 Council is working through a process of obtaining resource consent for all of its land drainage schemes.
 The first consent granted from Environment Canterbury was Osbornes Drain.